This post may contain affiliate links.

 Many patterns will let you know exactly how much yarn you need.
 For example, the pattern might say: “1 skein (300 g/10.5 oz) of Bernat Blanket Yarn.”
 Or, it might specify a certain yardage or yarn, like: “220 yards (201 meters) or Bernat Blanket Yarn.”

 Most patterns will let you know the finished size that you should expect your project to be.
 For example, this section on a baby blanket pattern might read: “Finished size: 30 x 34 inches.”

 Again, in order to ensure that your crochet project works up to the correct size, it’s important to use the correct size yarn and hook, and to check your gauge (which we’ll discuss next).

-If size is of importance in regards to the pattern, you’ll notice a “gauge” section in the instructions.
-Crocheting a gauge swatch before beginning on your project ensures that it will turn out exactly the right size.
+If size is of importance in regard to the pattern, you’ll notice a “gauge” section in the instructions.
+Crocheting a gauge swatch before beginning your project ensures that it will turn out exactly the right size.
 Imagine creating a beautiful clothing item and not having it fit!

 Many patterns will tell you how many stitches and rows you should have per 4″.
 Here are the gauge instructions for our easy crochet beanie pattern.

 Gauge: 12 sts and 7.5 rows per 4″.